prahmati86/industry-space/README.md

 transformed_weight: the original weights tranformed using ln(1/weight).
 The tranformed weights are considered when using the shortest path algorithm to calculate the industry-level digital proximities.

+Please refer to the following paper for background information, and cite it in any written work that uses this data:

+Rahmati, P., Tafti, A., Westland, J.C.,  and Hidalgo, C. 2021.
+"When All Products Are Digital: Complexity and Intangible Value in the Ecosystem of Digitizing Firms," MIS Quarterly (45:3), pp. 1025-1060.
+Available at SSRN: https://ssrn.com/abstract=3589188 or http://dx.doi.org/10.2139/ssrn.3589188